tim-smart/livestore/contributor-docs/rfcs/0002-commands.md

 Events carry explicit preconditions that describe the state assumptions under which they were generated.

+### Alternative D: Client-Side Authoritative Events

+In this approach, clients generate authoritative events that are immediately committed to the event log.
+These events aren't ever discarded, even if they later conflict with events from other clients.
+Instead, compensating events are generated to resolve conflicts.

+Good use case: imagine a hospital where a doctor prescribes a medication.
+The doctor records the prescription as a `MedicationPrescribed` event in their computer.
+Later on, the app syncs with the server and sees that the medication does not interact well with another medication previously prescribed to the patient by another doctor.

+We don't want to lose the information that the medication was prescribed.
+This is a real event that must be maintained.
+Rebase doesn't work because in this alternative.

+Another scenario:

+**10:15am (offline):** Camera operator notices sensor overheating, marks camera C-07 as defective.
+→ Emits `EquipmentDefectReported { camera: "C-07", reason: "sensor_overheating", reportedBy: "Jake" }`

+**11:30am (offline, different unit):** 2nd unit requests C-07 for a pickup shot, unaware of defect.
+→ Emits `EquipmentRequested { camera: "C-07", requestedBy: "2nd-unit" }`

+**14:00pm:** Both units sync.

+With Solution A, the system preserves that Jake's defect report *occurred* before the request, and crucially, that 2nd unit *didn't know* about the defect when they requested it.
+With Solution B, you lose the decision context—you can't prove Jake caught the defect before anyone else used the camera, which matters enormously if footage shot on a "defective" camera becomes a $200k insurance dispute.

+Choose when:

+1. **Regulatory/compliance requirements** - Healthcare, finance, legal.
+"Prove what you knew when you made that decision"
+2. **Extended offline periods** - Field workers gone for days.
+Their decisions must be binding, not requests
+3. **Audit trails are core product value** - The history is the product (accounting, supply chain tracking)
+4. **Multi-authority scenarios** - Multiple parties who each have legitimate decision-making power that shouldn't require central approval
+5. **"What-if" analysis matters** - Need to replay history from different perspectives

+Trade-offs:

+- **Storage multiplication:** Each client stores RecordedAt for every event.
+N clients × M events metadata
+- **Query complexity:** Every query needs two time dimensions.
+UI must decide which "view" to show
+- **Conflict resolution burden:** Concurrent modifications need explicit handling (CRDTs, dynamic ownership, manual resolution)
+- **Sync complexity:** Version vectors, version matrices, stability calculations
+- **UX uncertainty:** User sees their action succeed locally, but state might change after sync when conflicts resolve

+### Alternative F: Hybrid Approach

+In this approach, clients are able to issue both authoritative events and commands.
+This way, clients can emit events for data they own and commands for actions they request.
+The server can enforce business rules and reject commands that violate them.

 ## Open Questions

 - How to enforce the first business rule on the server?
 We can't reject it sync